 different Python implementations to share a single standard library code base

 much more easily.
-In its initial state, sys.implementation
+In its initial state, sys.implementation holds only a

 small portion of the implementation-specific data.
 Over time that ratio will